joyhutch/Nintendo-Joy-Con-Spoofing/updates.md

         - solution steps - re do step 2 - 4, check 7
         - running into issues with lc3.h [LEFT OFF]

+## March 21st
+- Realized the legacy versions of ESP and btstack, specifically the latter, is no longer supported and so we switched to the newest versions of everything.
+This also required switching from GNUMake to CMake
+- forked the Wii-Bluetooth-Replacement repo and isolated the esp32 part
+- updated the build system so that everything could build correctly
+- now running into issues due to some functionality in the repo being depricated

+## March 25th
+- uart_controller.c > line 186 uart_driver_install
+    lines 187 - 191; commented out for now
+    uart_isr_register() is depricated and does not exist
+- make and flash to esp board [with error lines commented out]
+- timer_group and timer.h depricated
+- uart_controller.c seems to be mostly depricated, embarking on a new journey of completely rewriting this file
+- fixed issues -- guess is that a config somewhere got messed up -- by copying code into clean repo and building until build ran correctly
+- flash and run to board, printed "Joy-Con Connected!"
+    [we have alot of code commented out and the code errors right after the print statement]
+- fixed some errors & started to replace much of the deprecated code with the newest api